rossanx/akfs/docs/journal.md

 13h (invoked with the instruction "int $0x13") what to copy and where to put it.
 Excerpt from our bootloader (showing our DAP):

-    #.set KADDR, 0x800   # THIS IS USED TO KEEP BOTH bootloader
-                         # AND fakekernel IN THE SAME SEGMENT

-    .set KADDR, 0x1000   # REAL KERNEL ADDRESS

     EDDPACKET:
             .byte  16, 0, 122, 0  # packet-size, always 0, sectors-max127, always 0
             .short 0x0000, KADDR  # BUFFER MEMORY ADDRESS